gabidavila/gabriela.io/source/_posts/2015-04-27-strip-your-text-field.md

 In that case you will only have trouble when it comes the time to add a new column or index to that table.
 As I said, when executing an `ALTER TABLE` statement, MySQL will create a new table with the new modifications and reinsert the data.
 Once I did this in a huge table with a TEXT field, it took 2 days.
 So, be careful.

 Maintenance can be an issue too and I had problems in the past with MyISAM corrupting table and losing a lot of data.
-In the new versions of MySQL, I think since the 5.1 version I didn't face that again.
+In the new versions of MySQL things seems to have changed, I think since the 5.1 version I didn't face that again.

 ## Why the statement `LIKE` is so slow?